How to Protect Confidential Information

 Finally, you should make sure that every employee who leaves your company sits down for an exit interview.
 While the interview is taking place, you should make sure the employee understands that they are required to hand over any confidential information in their possession and that they are obligated not to provide this information to any future employers.

 If you need help determining how to protect confidential information, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.